kensanata/moku-pona/README.md

 change, then that's great, you can use it.
 Without it, you're in
 trouble: you need to subscribe to the item for the current year in order to see changes, but when the next year comes around, you're subscribed to the wrong item.
+Sometimes you're lucky and there will be a menu somewhere with a timestamp for the last change.
+Add that page and you'll get notified when the timestamp changes.

 ## Dependencies